Conductivity Enhancement in a Diffusive Fermi Liquid due to Bose-Einstein Condensation of Magnons

-Disorder-induced non-analyticities in transport can arise not only from electron-electron interactions, but also through the coupling of electrons to other dynamical degrees of freedom such as spin fluctuations~\cite{belitzPRL00}.
-Several works have studied the conductivity of disordered Fermi liquids tuned close to ferro- and metamagnetic quantum critical points, which both belong to the disordered itinerant ferromagnet universality class.
-Near this fixed point, disorder generates a more divergent $\ln^2T$ correction to the Drude conductivity~\cite{kimPRB03,paulPRL05,paulPRB08}, suggesting that diffusive critical spin fluctuations can also drastically enhance impurity scattering at low enough energies.
-Very few works since then have studied the feedback of critical spin fluctuations on disordered electrons in the form of quantum conductivity corrections~\footnote{Non-Fermi liquid temperature scaling has been predicted in disordered two-dimensional metals near an antiferromagnet quantum critical point as well~\cite{roschPRL99,syzranovPRL12}.
-This work, however, will focus exclusively on critical behavior with a divergent $q=0$ susceptibility.}; it is therefore interesting to explore such corrections arising in the vicinity of a wider variety of fixed points.
+In the low-temperature normal state of a pure metal, electron-electron interactions manifest themselves only in the renormalization of the electron spectral parameters~\cite{nozieresBOOK99}.
+In the presence of disorder, however, electrons propagate diffusively at distances longer than the mean-free path $\ell$, resulting in stronger interactions.
+These disorder-enhanced interactions, together with reduced dimensionality, lead to singularities in various thermodynamic and transport quantities~\cite{altshulerBOOK85}.
+Singularities in transport can also arise through the coupling of electrons to other dynamical degrees of freedom~\cite{belitzPRL00}.
+Several works have studied the conductivity of disordered Fermi liquids tuned close to magnetic quantum critical points.
+Near these critical points, disorder generates a $\ln^2T$ correction to the Drude conductivity~\cite{kimPRB03,paulPRL05,paulPRB08}, suggesting that diffusive critical spin fluctuations can also strongly enhance impurity scattering at low energies.
+Few works since then have studied the feedback of critical spin fluctuations on disordered electrons in the form of quantum conductivity corrections~\footnote{Non-Fermi liquid temperature scaling has been predicted in disordered two-dimensional metals near an antiferromagnet quantum critical point as well~\cite{roschPRL99,syzranovPRL12}.
+This work, however, will focus exclusively on critical behavior with a divergent $q=0$ susceptibility.}.
+It is therefore interesting to explore such corrections arising in the vicinity of a wider variety of critical points.